tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfmeshrp-model-volumeproviderparametersazurefile.md

 ---
-title: "Service Fabric Mesh VolumeProviderParametersAzureFile"
+title: "Service Fabric Mesh Volume Provider Parameters Azure File"
 description: Describes the volume from an Azure file share and provides the property names, types, and requirement statuses for Volume Provider Parameters.
 services: service-fabric-mesh
 author: vipul-modi